-At December 31, 2018, the Company has Short-term borrowings of \$904 million primarily related to an uncommitted and unsecured money market line of credit with BBPLC as described in Note 11, "Short-term borrowings".
+At June 30, 2019, the Company has Short-term borrowings of \$1,145 million primarily related to an uncommitted and unsecured money market line of credit with BBPLC as described in Note 11, "Short-Term Borrowings".

-At December 31, 2018, the Company has Long-term borrowings of \$4,800 million, related to a committed revolving credit facility with BGUS with maturity over one year as described in Note 12, "Long-Term Borrowings".
-The Company has Long-term borrowings with BBPLC totaling \$2,500 million, comprised of a \$1,500 million fixed term loan and \$1,000 million related to the utilized portion of the uncommitted and unsecured money market line of credit.
+At June 30, 2019, the Company has Long-term Borrowings of \$4,800 million, related to a committed revolving credit facility with BGUS with maturity over one year as described in Note 12, "Long-Term Borrowings".
+The Company has Long-term Borrowings with BBPLC totaling \$2,500 million, comprised of a \$1,500 million fixed term loan and \$1,000 million related to the utilized portion of the uncommitted and unsecured money market line of credit.
 In addition, the Company has Subordinated debt with BGUS of \$2,500 million, as described in Note 13, "Subordinated Debt".

-During the year ended December 31, 2018, under its intercompany tax-sharing agreement with BUSLLC, the Company transferred \$84 million relating to current and deferred federal and state income taxes, the settlement of which is settled periodically.
+During the six months ended June 30, 2019, under its intercompany tax sharing agreement with BUSLLC, the Company transferred \$204 million relating to current and deferred federal and state income taxes, the settlement of which is settled periodically.
+Due to an amendment to the tax sharing agreement, effective June 28, 2019, previously settled deferred tax assets related to timing items of \$263 million were transferred back to the Company as a capital contribution, as described in Note 2, "Significant Accounting Policies" and Note 10, "Income Taxes".

-During the year ended December 31, 2018, the Company sold certain receivables from investment banking clients to an affiliate.
-These receivables were sold for a fair value of approximately \$626 million.
-As of December 31, 2018, the Company held \$89,774 million of affiliates' financial instruments as collateral, primarily in connection with Resale Agreements, Securities borrowed and customer margin loans.
+During the six months ended June 30, 2019, the Company sold certain receivables from investment banking clients to an affiliate.
+These receivables were sold for a fair value of approximately \$406 million.

+As of June 30, 2019, the Company held \$82,294 million of affiliates' financial instruments as collateral, primarily in connection with Resale Agreements, Securities borrowed and customer margin loans.

-At December 31, 2018, the Company had placed \$401 million of its affiliates' securities and \$679 million of its affiliates' cash and cash equivalents on deposit with clearing organizations for trade facilitation purposes.
+At June 30, 2019, the Company had placed \$740 million of its affiliates' securities and \$538 million of its affiliates' cash and cash equivalents on deposit with clearing organizations for trade facilitation purposes.